-When I was 5 or 6 years old, I had the worst asthma attack to date.
+When I was 5 years old, I had the worst asthma attack to date in early Winter.
 I remember Dad carrying me to his truck as I grasped what air I could steal from the crisp night.
 Dad settled me in the front seat of that cold cab and wrapped his jacket around me like a blanket.
 I remember curling on the seat like a puppy, half asleep and dazed and jerking back and forth with the truck on our way to St. Elizabeth’s, my lungs gasping for air in the crack of the seat cushions and Dad’s strong hand patting my back and rubbing my shoulders.
 As an ornery boy and the family’s black sheep, Dad’s soothing was more alien to me than it probably should have been.
 I was becoming familiar to the battle of filling lungs, but I was not used to Dad being so kind.
 I can remember feeling calmed.

 Dad parked at the Emergency Room entrance in the back.
 I remember the gloomy lamps spilling over us and the rows and rows of dark cars as Dad carried me in his massive arms.
 I don’t know how events unfolded once inside the ER, but somehow I ended up in an oxygen tent on some other wing where I clearly recall watching the nurses build the tent around me and seeing through the thick plastic my mother sitting in a chair next to the door, her hands clasped on her lap and smiling at me.